Prerequisites

 SSHFS

 You can also use the FUSE based SSHFS to mount the filesystem via ssh.
-It is recommended to ssh into dtn02.slac.stanford.edu in order to use this method.
+It is recommended to ssh into s3dfdtn.slac.stanford.edu in order to use this method.
+Please note you will need to be a registered S3DF user (see Prerequisites above) to access the S3DF DDTN hosts.

 Using SSHFS, the filesystem will be mounted locally so that you may browse the directory as you would with SAMBA etc.